 The State of Maryland recognizes the diverse skills and abilities of individuals with disabilities and encourages them to apply for employment.
-This page offers information and links to resources for job seekers with disabilities, including the Special Options Eligible list and the Employed Individuals with Disabilities (EID) program (also known as the Maryland Medicaid Buy In).
+This page offers information and links to resources for job seekers with disabilities, including the Special Options Eligible list, disability points, the Employed Individuals with Disabilities (EID) program (also known as the Maryland Medicaid Buy In) and other resources for disabled individuals seeking employment.

 What is the Special Options Eligible List?